ac6y/slac_exc/README.md

 Apptainer can also make use of an existing multi-node MPI runtime environment already available on the host.
-* A "bind/mount" approach that binds the host MPI into the container.
+* A "bind/mount" approach that binds the host MPI executable into the container.

-* Alternatively, a "hybrid" approach can be used by calling the apptainer command itself via the mpi executable.
+* Alternatively, a "hybrid" approach can be used by calling the apptainer command itself via the MPI executable.

 https://apptainer.org/docs/user/main/mpi.html
 https://relion.readthedocs.io/en/latest/Installation.html#edit-the-environment-set-up

 To deploy and run against multiple nodes in a static LAN cluster, some cluster configuration is